What can you do with an art degree?

 Senior Admissions Counselor

 Ringling College of Art and Design offers 13 distinct, creative majors.
-Our knowledgeable admissions counselors are here to help you navigate your admissions process and help you select the major that is best for you.
 I recommend looking at our website and spending some time on our “majors” web pages.
-Try to envision what your life would be like daily as a computer animation student versus a graphic design student or a game art student.
-Attend our major-specific virtual information sessions and email the admissions office to schedule a one-on-one Zoom meeting with an admissions counselor to review your artwork and discuss how it best aligns with one of our award-winning programs.
+Email the admissions office to schedule a one-on-one Zoom meeting with an admissions counselor to review your artwork and discuss how it best aligns with one of our award-winning programs.
 We want you to excel at Ringling College and choosing the major that is right for you is an important part of that process.

 A: